doomdavve/maldives/README.md

 [![](https://github.com/doomdavve/maldives/workflows/ci/badge.svg)](https://github.com/doomdavve/maldives/actions)

 # maldives

-Toy interpreter for a toy language
+Toy interpreter for a toy language.
+The language happens to be syntactically similar to Rust but it has a Typescript kind of feel to it.

 ```
 >  let a = 10